 March is for Missions

-Each spring we encourage members of FBC Griffin to respond to the needs related to mission work in North America.
-We encourage members to read of this work through publications on the credenza near the Welcome Center and in the Church Library, to pray for mission work all across North America, and to give to one or both offerings dedicated to this work.
+Each spring, we encourage members of FBC Griffin to respond to the needs related to mission work in North America.
+We encourage members to read of this work through publications on the credenza near the Welcome Center and in the Church Library, to pray for mission work all across North America and to give to one or both offerings dedicated to this work.
 Financial gifts may be dedicated to the Cooperative Baptist Fellowship Global Missions offering or to the NAMB Annie Armstrong Easter Offering.
-Each week during the month of March, we will share information about the many ways you can be more informed and more involved in missions domestically.
+100% of what is given goes to support this mission work.

 CBF Global